 - Payment of applicable fees ($126 application fee, $38.25 fingerprint fee for each individual)

 The license is active for one year.
 Afterwards, you need to undergo the renewal process in order to stay in operation.

 You’ll need to pay the required fees when submitting your application packet.
 Currently, the dealer license application fee is $126.
 You’ll also need to pay a $38.25 fingerprint processing fee for each principal listed on the application.

 Posting an auto dealer bond is one of the indispensable requirements for getting your Nevada dealer license.
 Utility or boat trailers (less than 3,500 weight) dealers need to provide a $10,000 bond, while motorcycles, horse trailers and utility trailers (more than 3,500 weight) have to post a $50,000 bond.
 All other vehicle dealers are required to post a $100,000 bond.

-Bonds function as a safety net for the state and your dealership’s customers.
-They guarantee that you will follow all applicable rules and provide a financial compensation for affected parties if you fail to do so.
+Bonds function as a safety net both for the state and your dealership’s customers.
+They guarantee that you will follow all applicable rules and provide financial compensation for affected parties if you fail to do so.

 Getting bonded does not mean you need to pay the whole bond amount.
 Instead, your surety bond price is only a fraction of it, called the bond premium.
 If you qualify for the standard bonding market, the typical rates are between 1% and 3%.
-Thus, for a $100,000 bond, you can pay as low as $1,000.
+Thus, for a $100,000 bond, you can pay as little as $1,000.